plone/volto/docs/source/contributing/developing-core.md

 You can also run commands of specific workspaces using the `--filter` feature as shown in the previous section.

 ## Developing other libraries

-If a package is dependent of another package in the monorepo, and it's declared as a workspace, they can be declared as normal in the `package.json` as follows:
+If a package is a dependency of another package in the monorepo, and it's declared as a workspace, they can be declared as usual in the {file}`package.json` as follows:

 ```json
 "dependencies": {